marktodman/endurance-republic/README.md

 ## Profile Page

 When users register for the site, a profile is automatically created and the profile icon appears in the navbar.
 Authenticated users have access to profile page, through which they can manage all of their personal information including full name, email, emergency contact information, medical information, and billing details.
 This information is stored in the database and automatically retrieved to pre-populate the checkout page.
-If details are changed (or added0 during checkout this information is also automatically updated in the profile.
+If details are changed (or added) during checkout this information is also automatically updated in the profile.
 The profile page also displays any orders, together with a link to the checkout success page containing the detail of each order.

 <details>
 <summary><strong>Profile Page Features</strong></summary>